dbis-ukon/LIKE-pattern_experimental_evaluation/README.md

 ## Integration of Cardinality Estimates into PostgreSQL/DuckDB

 For each cardinality estimation method, prepare a method_column.txt file containing the LIKE-predicates evaluated by that method and their respective estimated selectivity, one pattern<TAB>selectivity entry per line.
 For example, LPLM_keyword.txt contains LPLM's estimated selectivities for LIKE-predicates over the keyword column.

+## Dataset

+We use the IMDB dataset for our experiments.
+The dataset, along with its schema, can be downloaded [here](https://cloud.uni-konstanz.de/index.php/s/SjiRD5rHRFDHEQb).